sigboe/extractwings/README.md

-This is a small Windows and Linux script to help extract Wings!
+This is a small Windows script and instructions for Linux to help extract Wings!
 Amiga disks and the Kickstart 1.2 firmware from the GOG release.

 # Requirements